vhive-serverless/vHive/docs/knative/update_kn.md

    ```sh
    ko login index.docker.io -u <DOCKERHUB USERNAME> -p <DOCKERHUB PASSWORD>
    ```
+   :warning: Note that you shouldn't use root permission in this step, otherwise, error will be thrown at step 5.
+If you find yourself using `sudo`, something may have gone wrong and you'd better reset your environment.
 5. [Set up your environment](https://github.com/knative/serving/blob/main/DEVELOPMENT.md#set-up-your-environment) for building:
    ```sh
    cat << EOF >> ~/.bashrc